kommitters/tickspot.js/README.md

 #### Update Project

-This method will update a specific project from the parameters passed.

-This method will return the project info.
+This method will update a specific project from the parameters passed and return the project info.
 This method needs the following params:

 - [Required] projectId, project unique identificator.
 - [Optional] name, name of the project